 Batik Making in Yogyakarta

 The guide will explain everything you need to know about the process of batik making, making learning very interesting.
-The demonstration of how batik is made is quite brilliant, with blocks of copper which are of intricate designs.
+The demonstration of how batik is made is quite brilliant, with copper blocks, which are of intricate designs.

 Indonesian batik fabric as an inherent part of their lives, culture as well as heritage.
 The most revered batik fabric is the Javanese.
 The knowledge and the process of making batik are usually passed down from generation to generation.